ttkb-oss/mipsmatch/README.md

 # mipsmatch

-`mipsmatch` is a tool for calculating fingerprints for overlay segments and functions that have been previously built and then searching for those signatures in other overlay files.
+`mipsmatch` is a tool for calculating fingerprints for overlay segments and functions and using those fingerprints to find identical code in other overlay files.
 This utility relies on GNU map and elf files created by `ld` at link time.\*

-It's common for overlays of the same type to contain identical code.
-Multiple stages in a game may share functions, items may all have the same utility functions, and even code from a game engine may appear in overlays that are loaded dynamically. `mipsmatch` helps identify those common segments, and for projects that have reused this common code, will identify segment offsets in new files that have yet to be decompiled.
+When decompiling a program, especially games and other software written for specific hardware (consoles) using very specific compilers (SDKs) it is common for several files, or overlays to contain identical code.
+For example, multiple stages in a game may share functions, items may all have the same utility functions, code from a game engine may appear in overlays that are loaded dynamically, and most games will have statically linked code provided by the platform's SDK.

-This can be combined with `splat` to generate segment offsets.
+`mipsmatch` helps identify those common segments, and for projects that have reused this common code, will identify segment offsets in new files that have yet to be decompiled.

+`mipsmatch` can help find segment offsets and symbol addresses when [`splat`](https://github.com/ethteck/splat).
+It can also help determine which SDK a game was compiled against, among other things.

 `mipsmap` operates in two stages - the first creates a "match" file which contains fingerprints for segments and each of the functions in that segment.
 The second stage uses that match file to find matches in another BIN file.
 This can be a